 Breast revision surgery is performed under general anesthesia in an accredited surgery center.
 Your recovery may take a bit longer than your original breast augmentation surgery, but will depend on the type of procedure performed.
 After a simple implant exchange, you may be back to normal activities after only 1-2 weeks.
 With something more complicated like a breast lift with an implant, your recovery may take anywhere from 2-4 weeks.

-To find out more about a breast implant revision with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at one of our Austin locations, Round Rock or West Lake Hills.
+To find out more about a breast implant revision with Dr. Robert Whitfield, call us today at 877-785-2382 or schedule a consultation at our Austin location in West Lake Hills.